Washington State HOA Laws

 An HOA cannot evict a homeowner.
 If an HOA directly leases a residence to a tenant, they may be able to evict the tenant.
 Depending on how the governing documents are drafted, the HOA may also evict a tenant if the lease was not properly authorized by the HOA.
 Otherwise, the HOA may have other powers or restrictions about rental properties in its governing documents.

-In Washington an HOA may enter your property as reasonably necessary to maintain common elements or shared utilities.
-Common elements are the shared spaces in and around your house that are collectively owned by the HOA, such as a pool.
+Units are solely used by the property owners, but have certain spaces that require maintenance by the HOA, such as balconies.
+Common elements are the shared spaces in and around the house that are collectively owned by the HOA, such as a pool.
 Shared utilities may include water or sewage.

 Except in the case of an emergency, the HOA must give prior notice before entering.
 Typically, an HOA will give 1-2 weeks’ notice, but notice requirements are determined by the governing documents.